Psoriasis is not a disease. Really?

 It's Dark in the Ozarks

-I've recently become hooked on "Ozark," a dark Netflix series drama.
+I've recently become hooked on "Ozark," a dark Netflix drama series.
 Despite my usually avoiding any television that showcases killings and people being cruel to others, the storyline, character development, and plot twists and turns are interesting enough for me to turn a blind eye to the gore.
 I think what I find hardest is to see how people treat others, all in the name of money.
 Some of the scenes are hard to watch.
 I must mention it's nothing nearly as disturbing as the opening 20 minutes of Zero Dark Thirty, where we witness an American CIA agent torturing a suspected 9/11 conspirator, including waterboarding as a method of torture!
 My God, I could not continue watching that movie.
-Years ago, I decided I would not take in content that depicted humans hurting other humans, but let's face it, it's hard to find anything to watch that doesn't involve some form of devious harmful activity being depicted, even if it's done without physical violence.
+Years ago, I decided not to watch content that depicted humans hurting other humans.
+But let's face it, it's hard to find anything that doesn't involve some form of devious, harmful activity, even if it's done without physical violence.
 So I make exceptions from time to time.

 Psoriasis can ruin lives

 I've gotten sidetracked a little here, so back to "Ozark"!
 In the story, the family's teenage daughter mentions in passing that she wants to help raise funds for a friend of hers who suffers from Psoriasis. $10, to be exact.
 Her father, Marty Byrde, portrayed by Jason Bateman, declines to give his daughter the $10, saying "Psoriasis is not a real disease," that it's just "itchy skin."
-As someone who has been suffering from it since the age of 11 and whose life has been permanently affected by it and its kissin' cousin Psoriatic Arthritis, it's hard to hear these sorts of comments being embedded into what are otherwise very intelligent scripts that are usually well researched.
-The fact is, Psoriasis is a real autoimmune disease and can be as innocuous as just a patch or two of red dry, flaky skin on any random part of the body or as devastating as to cover 90% of the body with large or small scaly, red patches of skin that flake and constantly split - even the scalp can be completely covered as was the case for me when I was in high school.
+As someone who has been suffering from it since the age of 11 and whose life has been permanently affected by it and its kissin' cousin Psoriatic Arthritis, it's hard to hear these sorts of comments being embedded into what are otherwise brilliant scripts that are usually well researched.
+The fact is, Psoriasis is a real autoimmune disease and can be as innocuous as just a patch or two of red dry, flaky skin on any random part of the body or as devastating as to cover 90% of the body with large or small scaly, red patches of skin that flake and constantly split - even the scalp can be covered entirely as was the case for me when I was in high school.
 Some people even develop infections because the patches split and bleed, opening them up to bacteria.
 Millions of people, including many celebrities, namely Cyndi Lauper and golfer Phil Mickelson, have Psoriasis and or Psoriatic Arthritis, as I do.
 Psoriasis can also affect the fingernails and toenails.
-It basically manifests itself under the nail, pushing the nail away from where it normally is attached, creating unsightly pitted and yellowed nails that look diseased.
-The nails thicken from scales building up beneath them, rendering them hard to trim.
-They often get caught in clothing, pockets, bed sheets, etc. Pain in the fingertips is also quite common.
+It basically manifests under the nail, pushing it away from where it attaches, typically, creating unsightly, pitted, and yellowed nails that look diseased.
+The nails thicken as scales build up beneath them, making them hard to trim.
+They often get caught in clothing, pockets, bed sheets, and other items.
+Pain in the fingertips is also quite common.
 Living with Psoriasis is far more life-affecting than just "itchy dry skin."
-The ramifications are real, and the suffering is real.
+The ramifications and the suffering are real.
 It's visually unappealing, which makes for feelings of shame and contributes to low self-esteem, especially if stricken as a teenager.
-It is a 24/7 "maintenance" job that involves creams, lotions, balms, salves, shampoos (many of which smell like tar), and special combs to remove what looks like dandruff.
+It is a 24/7 "maintenance" job that involves creams, lotions, balms, salves, and shampoos (many of which smell like tar), as well as special combs to remove what looks like dandruff.
 It's a daily nightmare.
 But times have changed, and there now exist fantastic new drug therapies that make all of the previously mentioned maintenance programs unnecessary.

 Examples of Psoriasis on the skin and fingernails